Why is Visual Discrimination Important?

 Why is Visual Discrimination Important for Reading?

-Visual Discrimination is essential because if a child is unable to distinguish the letter “b” from the letter “p,” he will incorrectly read the word “bat” as”pat.”
+Visual Discrimination is essential because if a child is unable to distinguish the letter “b” from the letter “p,” they will incorrectly read the word “bat” as”pat.”

 Similarly to the trained eye, it seems easy to identify letters like “h, n, r,” but to a child learning to read and write, these letters may all look “about the same.”
 These skills need to be taught and practiced.